The Matrix

 First line recommendation Children and adolescents with chronic pain

-CBT (14-17)
+CBT (13,14,16,17

-• CBT for generalised chronic, musculoskeletal, headache, abdominal, and neuropathic pain
+CBT for generalised chronic, musculoskeletal, headache, abdominal, and neuropathic pain

-• CBT for abdominal pain, fibromyalgia, and headache
+CBT for abdominal pain, fibromyalgia, and headache

-CBT as part of wider psychological therapies
+CBT as part of wider “psychological therapies”

-Children and adolescents with chronic pain
+Alternative Children and adolescents with chronic pain Remotely Delivered CBT (17) enhanced/ specialist A Low-Medium

-Children and adolescents with chronic pain
+Alternative Children and adolescents with chronic pain feedback and Relaxation for headache (19) enhanced/ specialist A High

-Children and adolescents with chronic pain
+Alternative Children and adolescents with chronic pain Acceptance and Commitment Therapy (18) enhanced/ specialist B Low-Medium

 Acceptance and Commitment Therapy (21)